 The Seravo Vagrant box has Avahi support out-of-the-box.
 If you want to make your website available to your local network, you can simply edit the

 config.yml in your project and set

 avahi: true.
 After restarting the Vagrant box it will register the site name to the Avahi service running in your system, which will make it available to the the local network.

 https://wordpress.local only works on your own computer as it can look up the IP address from the

 /etc/hosts file.
 With Avahi anybody in the same local network can type

 https://wordpress.local and access the site (assuming there are no additional firewalls or restrictions in place).

 Sharing the Vagrant box website via PageKite

-In theory you could allow anybody in the world to access your development website running inside your Vagrant box by using some tunneling system like PageKite or localtunnel.
-We have not tested it and the setup depends on so many details regarding your laptop and other local settings, that we cannot provide generic instructions here.
-This kind of setups are however very rare.
+In theory you could also allow anybody in the world to access your development website running inside your Vagrant box by using a tunneling system like PageKite or localtunnel.
+We have not tested this setup and it involves so many details regarding your local settings that it is not possible for us to provide generic instructions here.
+These kind of setups are however very rare.
 Most developers use the shadow (staging) environments instead when they want to publish their work on a server that can be accessed anywhere from the Internet.